Fox2Code/FoxMagiskModuleManager/README.md

 |:-----------------------------------------------------------------------------:|:-------------------------------------------------------------------------------:|
 | [<img src="docs/screenshot-dark.jpg" width="250"/>](docs/screenshot-dark.jpg) | [<img src="docs/screenshot-light.jpg" width="250"/>](docs/screenshot-light.jpg) |

-## What is this?

-The official Magisk has dropped support to download online modules, so I made Fox's Magisk Module Manager to help you download and install Magisk modules.

-**This app is not officially supported by Magisk or its developers**

-**The modules shown in this app are not affiliated with this app or Magisk**
-(Please contact repo owners instead)

 ## Requirements

 ### Minimum / Recommended:

-- Android 6.0+ / Android 7.0+
+- Android 7.0+ / Android 8.0+
 - Magisk 19.0+ / Magisk 21.2+
 - An internet connection / A stable wifi connection

 Note: This app may require the use of a VPN in countries with a state wide firewall.

-## For users
+## Installation

-To install the app go to [releases](https://github.com/Fox2Code/FoxMagiskModuleManager/releases), and download and install the latest `.apk` on your device.
+To install the app go to [our website](https://www.androidacy.com/downloads/?view=FoxMMM), and download and install the latest `.apk` for your architecture on your device.

 ## Repositories Available